 - Nuclear Legislation (Browse by year and click on “find” for “nuclear.”)

 - National Energy Association

 See Legifrance for legislation.
 Use search term: “nucleaire”.

-· Marshall Islands Nuclear Claims Tribunal (Personal injury claims by residents of the Marshall Islands who suffer harm resulting from U.S. nuclear testing)
+- Marshall Islands Nuclear Claims Tribunal (This is a report about personal injury claims by residents of the Marshall Islands who suffer harm resulting from U.S. nuclear testing)

 International nuclear energy law books might be classed in various places within the US Library of Congress’s K3600-3990 call number range, but nuclear energy regulation specifically falls in K3986-K3990.

-· The Oceans in the Nuclear Age: Legacies and Risks by Edited by David Caron and Harry N. Scheiber
+- The Oceans in the Nuclear Age: Legacies and Risks Edited by David Caron and Harry N. Scheiber

 Nuclear Weapons Law is amidst other use of force materials in the US Library of Congress’s KZ 5600’s, and 6300’s-6400’s.

 - Interpreting the Nuclear Non-Proliferation Treaty by Daniel Joyner